Derek42588/personalSiteGatsby/src/posts/first-forays.md

 Granted, it's a beginner's course, but there are similar types of courses on Udemy that do a complete delve into a full language, library, etc., with 90+ hours of content and covering at least a bit of all of its facets.
 This course, for example, doesn't touch Redux, Hooks, and more.
 <br>
 <br>
 What I did learn, though, was how powerful React could be.
 It's fast, compact, powerful, and not too hard to dive into.
-If you're interested in the end project of the course, github repo [here](https://github.com/Derek42588/CatchOfTheDay).
-Live version of the site [here](https://heuristic-varahamihira-438b5e.netlify.app/)
+If you're interested in the end project of the course, github repo <a href = "https://github.com/Derek42588/CatchOfTheDay">here</a>.
+Live version of the site <a href = "https://heuristic-varahamihira-438b5e.netlify.app/">here</a>
 <br>
 <br>
 If I were starting over, I think I'd begin with a HTML + CSS course, and then move onto one for JavaScript.
 The downsides to this, I'd think, are that you don't really get much of a sense of accomplishment with HTML/CSS projects.
 You're limited in what you can do, and everyone and their mother can write it.
 Moreover, you could just as easily produce something just as good -- or better -- with something like SquareSpace or Wordpress without even having to learn anything.